salomalo/Sarda-Backup/wp-content/plugins/tiny-compress-images/readme.txt

 == Frequently Asked Questions ==

 = Q: How many images can I optimize for free? =
 A: In a default WordPress installation you can optimize around 100 images for free each month.
 WordPress creates different thumbnails of your images which all have to be compressed.
-Some plugins even add more sizes, so take a look at the *Settings > Compress JPEG & PNG images* page before you start optimization.
+Some plugins even add more sizes, so take a look at the *Settings > Media* page before you start optimization.

 = Q: How can I remove the 500 limit? =
-A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api) to remove the limit.
+A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/developers) to remove the limit.
 For a small fee the additional compressions above 500 will then be charged to your account at the end of each month.

 = Q: What happens to the optimized images when I uninstall the plugin? =
 A: When you remove the plugin all your optimized images will remain optimized.

 = Q: I don't recall uploading 500 photos this month but my limit is already reached.
 How is this number calculated? =
-A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > Compress JPEG & PNG images*).
+A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > Media*).
 The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

 = Q: Is there a file size limit? =
 A: No. There are no limitations on the size of the images you want to compress.